 Regardless of how TeamsID compiled the list, it’s the same lesson as always: Some passwords are really easy to guess, and the harder it is to guess yours, the better.

-A password manager can help with this; so can using a different password for every service you have online.
+One of the best password managers can help with this; so can using a different password for every service you have online.
 Even if you want to go old-school, a piece of paper with dozens of passwords written down is still more secure than one excellent, reused password that got exposed in a data breach at some point.